kreauniv/comp308/source/lambda.rst

 Booleans
 ~~~~~~~~

+From this section on, it will be valuable for us to use the :rkt:`#lang lazy`
+language instead since we're going to be doing equational reasoning which will
+work only in a lazy scheme and not when using eager evaluation.
+The syntax and
+meaning are generally the same, except that the values of expressions will be
+computed only when they are needed and not before.

 .. admonition:: **Exercise**

     The only place we use boolean values is to do a branch within an :rkt:`if`